IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Delete a PID
 ~~~~~~~~~~~~

-Delete PID (this is only possible for PIDs that are in the "draft" state) and within Dataverse, set ``globalidcreatetime`` to null and ``identifierregistered`` to false.
+Delete PID (this is only possible for PIDs that are in the "draft" state) and within a Dataverse installation, set ``globalidcreatetime`` to null and ``identifierregistered`` to false.
 A superuser API token is required.

 .. note:: See :ref:`curl-examples-and-environment-variables` if you are unfamiliar with the use of export below.